txt/ase19/syllabus.md

 + D+ (67-69), D (63-66), D-(60-62)
 + F (below 60).

-Grades will be added together using:

-+ Homeworks: 10 marks
+For all students:

 + Mid-term (Thursday March1, 6pm) : 20  marks
-+ Final Exam (Tuesday, May8, 1pm to 3pm): 20 marks
++ Final Exam (Tuesday December 17, 1pm to 3pm): 30 marks
-+ Project: 50 marks.
-Details TBD.
++ Homeworks: 5  homeworks, 5 marks each

+For masters students:

++ More homework: 5 more homeworks, 5 marks each
++ Or, with permission from lecturer, one large project (25 marks)

+For Phd students,

++ Large project: 25 marks

+### Student Groups

+791 students must do a project,  in a  group of 1

+591 students : you will do your work in a group of 2

-### Project
+### Homeworks/Projects

-Projects will be done in groups of three.
-For a task specified by the lecturer, students will implement a perfect language that uses the perfect mix of parser, style, paradigm, and idiom to generate a domain-specific language that non CS-programmers can understand and use.
+Masters students are expected to do 10 homeworks,

 ### Homework